-When you’re searching for quality HVAC services, you likely want a technician that understands what they’re doing.
-Lots of service companies advertise experienced staff, but how can you know for certain?
-One of the most consistent ways to check if an HVAC technician is knowledgeable is by checking their certifications.
-HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other key aspects of the industry.
+When you’re searching for quality HVAC services, you usually want a technician that understands what they’re doing.
+Lots of service companies advertise expert staff, but how can you know for certain?
+One of the most consistent ways to check if an HVAC technician is knowledgeable is by looking for their certifications.
+HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other central aspects of the industry.

-There are a variety of HVAC certifications available.
-Some prioritize a core body of knowledge technicians should possess, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll compare key details about a few of the most common HVAC certifications you’ll find in your search for services.
+There are many HVAC certifications available.
+Some concentrate on a core body of knowledge technicians should have, while others are a result of industry standards for energy efficiency and sustainability.
+We’ll review key details about a few of the most common HVAC certifications you’ll come across in your search for services.

 The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
-Other organizations like the ACCA and the federal Environmental Protection Agency collaborate with the NATE program to standardize the certification testing.
-To pass, participants must meet a minimum score of 70%.
-To maintain NATE certification, technicians must receive continued education or retake an exam every two years.
+Many organizations like the ACCA and the federal Environmental Protection Agency work with the NATE program to standardize the certification exams.
+To pass, participating technicians must reach a minimum score of 70%.
+To maintain NATE certification, technicians must receive continued education or take another exam every two years.

-Complete certification is a multiyear process made up of four separate tests.
-The first two are offered for entry-level technicians while the final set of exams provide full certification including senior-level status:
+Full certification is a multiyear process consisting of four separate tests.
+The first two are specific for entry-level technicians while the second set of exams provide full certification and senior-level status:

-- Ready-to-Work Certificate – This certificate offers core knowledge and skill sets that can reaffirm any education or training already completed.
-The Ready-to-Work certification is particularly beneficial for recent graduates of trades programs.
+- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can add onto any education or training already completed.
+The Ready-to-Work certification is particularly beneficial for recent graduates of trade programs.

-- Core and Specialty Certification – After a technician has been in service for two or more years, they can achieve NATE certification.
-Participants will need to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC products.
+- Core and Specialty Certification – Once a technician has been in service for two or more years, they can receive NATE certification.
+Participants will have to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC equipment.

-- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
-Technicians have to be certified in two specialty services—one in heating and one in air conditioning—to be eligible to apply for the senior certificate.
+- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
+Technicians should be certified in two specialty services—one in heating and another in air conditioning—to be eligible to apply for the senior certificate.

 The American Society of Heating, Refrigerating and Air Conditioning Engineers was organized in 1894.
-ASHRAE and its members share research and education about HVAC equipment with the intent to encourage sustainability, energy efficiency and high indoor air quality.
+ASHRAE and its members provide research and education about HVAC systems with the intent to promote sustainability, energy efficiency and high indoor air quality.
 Through their efforts, ASHRAE creates industry standards with federal recognition.
 These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-Most of ASHRAE standards are focused on commercial properties and industrial facilities, as they typically have the highest rates of energy use.
-They’ll determine how HVAC system design can be improved as well as how equipment should be installed and maintained.
-ASHRAE also researches how the engineering and architectural design of the building itself affects energy use.
+The majority of ASHRAE standards are concerned with commercial properties and industrial facilities, as they often have the highest rates of energy use.
+They’ll research how HVAC system design can be improved as well as how equipment should be installed and maintained.
+ASHRAE also monitors how the engineering and architectural design of the building itself influences energy use.

-Another nationwide HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization encourages rigorous training and offers sessions for participants to complete both on-site and online.
-Contractors hoping for accreditation have two programs to select from:
+Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
+This organization promotes rigorous training and facilitates sessions for participants to complete both on-site and online.
+Contractors looking for accreditation have two programs to choose from:

-- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment common in residential properties including homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment placed in residential properties like homes and apartments.

 - The New Homes Program: The New Homes track focuses on designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
 Random audits are completed to ensure members maintain their proficiency.

-Industry Competency Exams are handled by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
+Industry Competency Exams are administered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
 These are separate from the NATE certification exams but encompass similar topics.
 Testing is provided for residential HVAC equipment as well as light commercial heating and cooling.
-Separate tests are also available for commercial refrigeration.
+Separate tests are even available for commercial refrigeration.

-To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
-Commercial ICE certifications don’t include the core exam and will review all relevant knowledge rather than specialty sections.
+To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
+Commercial ICE certifications don’t include the core exam and will review all relevant knowledge instead of specialty sections.

 EPA Section 608

-The Environmental Protection Agency provides in-depth regulations for the HVAC industry.
+The Environmental Protection Agency provides comprehensive regulations for the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
-Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
+Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
 To earn the Section 608 Technician Certification, the test should be specific to the equipment the technician works with and administered by an approved organization.

-The HVAC Excellence Certifications of Achievement cover a wide range of competency tests for varying levels of proficiency in the HVAC industry.
+The HVAC Excellence Certifications of Achievement cover a broad range of competency tests for varying levels of proficiency in the HVAC industry.
 For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are written for high school students who have completed qualifying HVAC education programs.
-Other testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.
+Additional testing is available for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians

-When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
-Benefits of hiring certified HVAC technicians include:
+When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
+Benefits of choosing certified HVAC technicians include:

-Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will earn certifications to prove their expertise.
-When you see a service company in Circleville offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.
+Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will earn certifications to prove their expertise.
+When you find a service company in Circleville offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help reduce costs and speed up services: Professionals who devote the time and resources required for these certifications often need less time and fewer resources when servicing your equipment.
+Can help lower costs and speed up services: Professionals who devote the time and resources necessary for these certifications often use less time and fewer resources when servicing your equipment.
 Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.

-If you’re looking for certified HVAC services in Circleville, consider requesting an appointment with Stephen Hurst Pack Heating and Cooling, Inc. Get in touch by giving us a call at 740-474-5940 today.
+If you’re looking for certified HVAC services in Circleville, consider requesting an appointment with Stephen Hurst Pack Heating and Cooling.
+Get in touch by giving us a call at 740-474-5940 today.